Privacy and cookies policy

 k. propose learnings and/or tests;

-m. analyze and use your learning and/or test results for analytical purposes and make it available on our website, visible for other members, and the campaign account holders, who have published the actual learning content in our system.
+l. analyze and use your learning and/or test results for analytical purposes and, if you have chosen to use the social networking services, make it available on our website, visible for other members and for the publisher of a course, which you have accessed in our system, and who you have granted permission.

 3.3 If you submit personal information for publication on our website, we may publish and otherwise use that information in accordance with the license you grant to us.